JeremyTCD/Blog/src/content/articles/the-semantic-versioning-lifecycle.md

 > [!alert-note]
 > Major version increments are often associated with significant changes and rewrites.
 Incrementing major version even for small, backward incompatible changes might seem unusual.
 > Moreover, doing so could cause major version to balloon, causing versions to end up with version numbers like `42.0.0`.
 That said, incrementing major version for every backward incompatible change in this phase is a
-> critical rule: if it isn't followed,
+> critical rule, if it isn't followed,
 > consumers in production could break because of unexpected backward incompatible changes.
 >
 > Semver's FAQ